ThomasByr/Phoenyx/README.md

     <summary> v0.3.3: do a barrel roll (click to expand) </summary>

 * you can get rid of a SandBox shape if you want to
-* new methods for the Renderer to handle images
+* new methods for the Renderer to handle images and font changes
 * new ScrollBar thing (type ``help(phoenyx.scrollbar.ScrollBar)`` to learn more)
 * ScrollBar affects the Renderer view field of the main window
 * actual animation for the ScrollBar item